rodrigolopezlopez/rodrigolopezlopez/README.md

 ### 🌱 Currently Working On

 My current focus is on deepening my expertise in advanced statistics and applied machine learning to drive stronger business outcomes.
-I am actively collaborating with marketing teams to optimize performance and improve decision-making through data-driven insights.

 ### 🎮 Hobbies & Interests